diverso-lab/uvlhub-docs/rosemary_cli/extending_uvlhub/create_module.md

 To quickly generate a new module within the project, including necessary boilerplate files like `__init__.py`, `routes.py`, `models.py`, `repositories.py`, `services.py`, `forms.py`, and a basic `index.html` template, you can use the `rosemary` CLI tool's `make:module` command.
-This command will create a new blueprint structure ready for development.
+This command will create a new module structure ready for development.

 ## Create module